 Create a School MascotJesse

 Designing a school mascot is a sure-fire way to boost team morale.
-In this tutorial, you will learn how to create a school mascot by enhancing an existing ClipArt image with some basic shapes and artistic text to create an emblem.
+In this tutorial, you will learn how to design a school mascot by enhancing an existing clipart image with some basic shapes and artistic text to create an emblem.

 You will learn how to: